 - 1. Uniforms are purchased and laundered by the student. - 2.
-NU 203 Foundations of Professional Nursing and NU 207 Beginning Medical-Surgical Nursing each carry a \$10 transportation fee.
-Nursing students must provide their own transportation to and from all other clinical experiences. - 3.
+Nursing students must provide their own transportation to and from clinical experiences. - 3.
 National standardized exams must be taken periodically at student expense.
 The Kaplan Nursing Admission Test taken the last semester of the pre-nursing sequence is \$30 (price subject to change). - 4.
 Nursing students are responsible for all costs associated with submission and verification of annual health forms, background checks, and 10-panel drug screenings required by local healthcare facilities to be completed within 90 days prior to beginning their clinical experience and randomly as deemed necessary.
 Students must have satisfactory results in order to participate in clinicals. - 5.
 Each student will have malpractice insurance through the College.

-General expenses are the same as for other students (pp. 18-20).
+General expenses are the same as for other students (pp. 19-22).